abtincbrians/selenium-phpunit-framework/README.md

         *** For instance, set in test.runner.sh
 * Configuration precedence is (highest to lowest) Environment Variables overwrite GLOBALS overwrite Test Configurations overwrite Global Configurations
 * This setup allows environment specific values so that we can use the test runner to run the tests on different environments (production versus develop server versus local vagrant)

+## Additional Notes

+When you run composer in your project, you will be provided with a sample test runner shell script at /vendor/bin/test.runner.sh
+The test runner is designed for local testing, such as you want to run the tests on your local machine or within vagrant The PHPUnit sample file can be used to configure the tests in other environments, for instance on Jenkins

+## Final Thoughts

+All typos are intentional